 Have you ever had one of those days where it’s clear that your relationship is more aggravating than soothing?
 Every relationship has its share of frustrating days.
-An occasional bad day is expected and normal in any relationship.
-Only when the negatives begin to outweigh the positives is it time to become concerned.
+An occasional bad day is expected and normal in any relationships.
+Only when the negatives begin to outweigh the positives is there more reason for concern.

 Dr. John Gottman, a relationship specialist, identified through his research a concept he calls positive sentiment override.
 This refers to the lens through which we view and experience our relationship and partner on a regular basis.
 The main idea is whether our relationship and view of our partner is generally positive with moments of negativity, or vice versa.
 Gottman’s research suggests that it is important to view our partner’s negative moments as the exception to a bank of positivity (built up over time in the relationship).
 If there is a view that our partner’s positive moments are only the exceptions to consistent negativity (whether in attitude or relationship environment), then there is a greater likelihood of eventual breakup or divorce.

-Simply stated, the culprit of relationship demise is not always the content of the arguments or the frustrations, rather, it’s our perception of these events and our overall relationship environment that are important.
+Simply stated, the culprit of relationship demise is not always the content of the arguments or the frustrations, rather, it’s our perceptionof these events and our overall relationship environment that are important.
 However, for many of us, creating this concept of positive sentiment override in our relationships is much more easily said than done.
-So, let’s look at some ways to create a healthy relationship environment with our partner that’s based on a bank of positivity:
+Let’s look at some ways to create a healthy relationship environment with our partner that’s based on a bank of positivity: